jmitchell-accesio/AIOSerial/README.md

 # AIOSerial
-ACCES I/O temporary Serial port driver
+How To use ACCES Serial cards in Linux

 There are two types of configuration instructions for the ACCES I/O Products' line of Serial cards.
+The first gets the ttyS devices created and configured correctly.
+The second type of configuration selects between RS232, RS422 and RS485 (and is only applicable to PCI Express cards, including PCI Express Mini (mPCIe) Cards.